 - Find principals that have access to a scope of entitlements

-- Find entitlements that are accessed by a scope of principals
+- Find entitlements that are accessible by a scope of principals

 - Save and share queries with other admins